sdinteractive/SomethingDigital_Modal/README.md

 - `#modal` The outermost element of the static block should be given an ID of `#modal`.
 This is necessary for functionality that allows the modal to be closed by clicking outside the box.
 - `.close-modal` Any elements that will close the modal should be given a class of `.close-modal`.
 - `#modal-form` The form should be given the ID of `#modal-form`.
 This is necessary for AJAX submission.
+- `#modal-before` Wrapper for content that should be displayed in modal before form is submitted
+- `#modal-after` Wrapper for content to be displayed in modal after form is submitted.
+SomethingDigital_Modal uses PrototypeJS's `show()` function which requires this element be hidden via `display: none`

+### Sample markup

+@todo

 ## Configuration Options